MonaMandor/Movies-App/README.md

 This is a basic TMDB client application built using Flutter.
 The app demonstrates key functionalities such as authentication, viewing different categories of movies (now playing, popular, top-rated, upcoming), viewing movie details, adding movies to a watchlist, and viewing the watchlist.
 The project follows Clean Architecture principles and uses the BLoC pattern for state management.

+## Usage
+Upon launching the app, users can either log in using their TMDB credentials or skip login to browse anonymously.
+Authenticated users have additional functionalities such as adding movies to their watchlist and viewing their watchlist.
+Users can view now playing, popular, top-rated, and upcoming movies.
+They can also see detailed information about each movie.

-- Apk,i also upload it in files: [Apk](https://drive.google.com/file/d/1hUIdHKSHIj70Ii_2aOpHj-m10z0cCVb1/view?usp=drive_link)
+- ## Apk,i also upload it in files: [Apk](https://drive.google.com/file/d/1hUIdHKSHIj70Ii_2aOpHj-m10z0cCVb1/view?usp=drive_link)
 - Dimo: [Dimo](https://drive.google.com/file/d/1hUIdHKSHIj70Ii_2aOpHj-m10z0cCVb1/view?usp=drive_link)